 Both the project and the thesis are substantial written works of historical research.
 A thesis should be based on primary sources and use them to examine an original historical question.
-A thesis should have at least three chapters and a minimum of sixty pages of text.
-A project is generally shorter.
+A thesis should have at least three chapters and a minimum of sixty pages of text (this does not include notes, graphics, appendices, etc.).
+A project is a research paper with 25 to 30 pages of text (this does not include notes, graphics, appendices, etc.).
 A strong project topic will often analyze a historiographical debate or place a smaller or local event in a larger historical context.
 A project may rely much more on secondary materials than a thesis.
 If you wish to continue your graduate education, you should choose to complete a thesis because it will probably be critical in winning admission to a good program.
 The following comments will apply whether you choose to write a thesis or a project.